goldbergyoni/component-tests-workshop/README.md

 <br/>
 [Classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes)

-### ✔ 8 Prepare your computer for a video call
+### ✅ 8 Prepare your computer for a video call

 Install the online calls software [Zoom](https://zoom.us/download), connect your camera and run a [test call](https://zoom.us/test) to ensure your equipment is ready.
 If Zoom is already installed on your machine, please update it to its latest version
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY3MjUzMTgyMywtMTc3MTg4NjExNyw3Mz
+eyJoaXN0b3J5IjpbLTEwNTU3ODkwLC0xNzcxODg2MTE3LDczMj
-IyODAwOTNdfQ==
+I4MDA5M119
 -->